 The Sea Ice Concentration CDR algorithm uses concentration estimates derived at NSIDC from the NASA Team (Cavalieri et al., 1984) and Bootstrap (Comiso, 1986) algorithms as input data and merges them into a combined single concentration estimate based on the known characteristics of the two algorithms.
 First, the Bootstrap 10% concentration threshold is used as a cutoff to define the limit of the ice edge.
 Second, within the ice edge, the higher of the two concentration estimates from the NASA Team and Bootstrap algorithms is used for the CDR input value.
-The reason for these two approaches is discussed further in section Sea Ice Concentration Climate Data Record Algorithm.
+The reason for these two approaches is discussed further in Section 3.4.1.3.
 Automated quality control measures are implemented independently on the NASA Team and Bootstrap outputs.
-Two weather filters (one for each algorithm), based on ratios of channels sensitive to enhanced emission over open water, are used to filter weather effects.
-Separate land-spillover corrections are used for each of the algorithms to filter out much of the error due to mixed land/ocean grid cells.
-Finally, valid ice masks are applied to screen out errant retrievals of ice in regions where sea ice never occurs.
+Two weather filters, based on ratios of channels sensitive to enhanced emission over open water, are used to filter weather effects.
+The NASA Team 2 land-spillover correction is used to filter out much of the error due to mixed land-ocean grid cells.
+Finally, invalid ice masks are applied to screen out errant retrievals of ice in regions where sea ice never occurs.